SteffenBauer/PocketPuzzles/README.md

 Run:
 ```
-mkdir build
 make
 ```

-When everything compiles successfully, you find `build/SGTPuzzles.app` in the build directory.
+When everything compiles successfully, you find `build/SGTPuzzles.app`.
 Copy this to the folder `/applications` on your device.
 Reboot if necessary after transfer.

 Tested only on the **PocketBook Touch HD 3**, because that is the device I own.
 Could possibly also work on other devices with firmware 5 or higher.